saadmdsabah/AI-Enabled-car-parking-System/README.md

 The system uses a camera and OpenCV (Open Source Computer Vision) library to capture live video footage of the parking lot.

 ## Run the application
-●	Navigate to the folder where your Python script is.

-●	Now type the “python app.py” command
+●	Run the requirements.txt file in the terminal

+●	Run app.py file

 ●	Navigate to the localhost where you can view your web page.

-●	Click on the Check button to see the result/prediction.
 ![image](https://github.com/saadmdsabah/AI-Enabled-car-parking-System/assets/103499208/32207286-2f3d-4a7d-8270-a8b9543da650)

+●	Upload a video(.mp4 file type)

+●	Click on the Check button to see the result.

 ## Architecture:

 ![image](https://github.com/saadmdsabah/AI-Enabled-car-parking-System/assets/103499208/12704f47-0d6e-4d1b-a8a1-c4db259d9e43)

-## Project Flow:

-●	Data Collection o Download the video

-●	Video Processing and object detection o Import required libraries o Checking for parking space o Looping the video o Frame processing and empty parking slot counters

-●	Application building o Build HTML

-o	Build python script for Flask

-## For this project, we have created 5 HTML files and saved them in the templates folder.
-Let’s see what HTML pages look like:

 ## Main page:
 It contains the home page button(CarCrush), About us, About Project, and the upload button where you can upload your video(for the same scenario) and check how many slots are empty/full.